Kalamos (island)

-Kálamos (Greek: Κάλαμος, known in antiquity as Καρνος – Karnos) is a mountainous island and a former community in the Ionian Islands, Greece.
+Kalamos (Greek: Κάλαμος, known in antiquity as Κάρνος – Karnos) is a mountainous island and a former community in the Ionian Islands, Greece.
 Since the 2011 local government reform it is part of the municipality Lefkada, of which it is a municipal unit.
 It lies east of Lefkada, near the Greek mainland.
 It has a wintering population of around 500 people, which is swelled substantially in the summer by tourists.

 The name Kalamos means reed in Greek and the presence of this plant along its coastline in the past may have given its name.
 Another version is that the island had several beaches with good sand (Kali Ammos in Greek) hence the name given.
-Its population was 496 at the 2011 census.
 The land area is 24.964 km², and its highest point is 754 m above sea level.

-The main settlement on the island is the port town of Kálamos (pop.
+The main settlement on the island is the port town of Kalamos (pop.
 454) on the east coast of the island.
 A regular ferry service connects the island to Mytikas on the mainland.
 Episkopi (pop.
 42) is the only other inhabited village on the island along with Kastro.
 The village of Kefali, also known by its Venetian name Porto Leone, was abandoned following the 1953 Ionian earthquake.
 The main church is still in use and still houses the sacred image of the virgin Mary that is also considered a miracle worker.
 The church and the image celebrate twice a year (one on 30 June and the other on 15 August).
 A religious celebration on that day is preceded and followed by traditional celebrations with folk music.
 People from the island and all the surrounding area come to attend.

 In the early 1990s, the water system was rebuilt and now every household has running water.
 As well, in recent years, all the footpaths that were once dirt have been upgraded to stone or pavement.
 Kalamos, once a remote island without electricity or a proper water system, now has all the conveniences of the mainland.
 The nearest lyceum (middle school) and gymnasium (secondary school) are in Aetolia-Acarnania where all of the students from the latter categories attend.
 There is a public kindergarten, elementary and primary school in the main village of Kalamos where all of the children permanently resident on the island attend.

 The island is easily reached from the mainland by a regular ferry service from the nearby port of Mytikas in Aetoloakarnania, year round.

 The island is geographically situated in the core of the inner Ionian marine protected area, the largest marine protected area in Greece.